ethen8181/ticket-system/webflow/webflow.md

 - **Note:** As you can see, it seems like the correlation between Pageview and UniquePageview is quite high(almost at 0.8 to be exact), but a simple scatterplot shows that there are outliers that are extremely obvious, and should receive more attention.

-- After a brief summary below, you can clearly see that the mostly the Pageview value is about 1.8 times higher than the UniquePageview, meaning that on average, the users of this website usually browse about two pages on the sight and then leave.
+- After a brief summary below, you can clearly see that the mostly the Pageview value is about 1.8 times higher than the UniquePageview, meaning that on average, the users of this website usually browse about two pages on the site and then leave.

 ```r
 # A summary on the differences between the two variables